toszlanyi/My-Lenovo-Yoga-Slim-7/README.md

   `sudo cp linux-firmware/amdgpu/renoir* /lib/firmware/amdgpu`

-  2e) Touchpad does not wake up from Suspend - to enable it
+  2e) Touchpad does not wake up from Suspend - to enable it after resume

   `xinput --enable 'PNP0C50:00 06CB:CDB0 Touchpad'`

+  **!!
+Todo:** Find a way to automize the process

 #### 3 Optimizations

-  3a) Battery life should be safed when limiting the max power charge to 60%
+  3a) Battery life should be safed when always at AC Power by limiting the max power charge to 60%

   `sudo echo 1 > /sys/bus/platform/drivers/ideapad_acpi/VPC2004:00/conservation_mode`